-Bankruptcy in Canada must be filed through a Licensed Insolvency Trustee who’s role is to ensure both the debtor and creditors are treated evenly and fairly.
+The only way to file for bankruptcy in Canada is through a Licensed Insolvency Trustee.
+They are trained and licensed by the federal government to provide bankruptcy services and it is their role to ensure both the debtor and creditors are treated evenly and fairly.

 - It will eliminate most unsecured debts